 - All candidates are required to submit a detailed research proposal, which outlines the area(s) of study and a description of how these correlate with existing areas of scholarship, both theoretical and practical.
 You will also be asked to state how the proposed research project is represented in terms of the research interests of Trinity Laban, and, if necessary, how the resources of the institution will be utilised.

 - There are two deadlines for submission of applications.
 They are 1 June for the September intake; and 1 October for the January intake.

-- Your application will consist of (up to) six elements: (1) an outline research proposal, (2) a summary CV, (3) certified copies of all degree certificates, (4) a copy of English Language certification (if required), (5) for proposals engaging in practical elements, a portfolio of your creative practice, and (6) the Trinity Laban RDP application form.
+- Your application will consist of an application via UCAS Conservatoires and additional information which can be submitted via Embark: (1) an outline research proposal, (2) a summary CV, (3) certified copies of all degree certificates, (4) a copy of English Language certification (if required), (5) for proposals engaging in practical elements, a portfolio of your creative practice,

 Fees for the following academic years have been confirmed:

 It is not possible to confirm fees for future academic years, as fee changes are linked to inflation and changes in government policy.

 This information can be found on our Costs of Living page.

 Read about financial awards and external funding opportunities in the Fees and Finance section.